Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 512: Message #10
 			"Death Message"				"0"

+			// A sound is played to players when a Mutant Tank dies.
+			// Note: This setting can be overridden for each Mutant Tank under the "Announcements" section of their settings.
+			// --
+			// 0/"disabled"/"false"/"off"/"no": OFF
+			// 1/"enabled"/"true"/"on"/"yes": ON
+			"Death Sound"				"1"

 			// The message shown to players when a Mutant Tank kills a survivor.
 			// Note: This setting can be overridden for each Mutant Tank under the "Announcements" section of their settings.
 			// --